 "If you, even you, had known today the things which belong to your peace!
 But now, they are hidden from your eyes.
 For the days will come on you, when your enemies will throw up a barricade against you, surround you, hem you in on every side, and will dash you and your children within you to the ground.
 They will not leave in you one stone on another, because you didn't know the time of your VISITATION (episkope)." - Luke 19:42-44 WEB

-Jesus (Yahshua) selected the apostles for the purpose of being the testimony against the rulers of their day, yet the irony is that the religious “church” system has taken on the same principles as the secular world.
+Christ selected the apostles for the purpose of being the testimony against the rulers of their day, yet the irony is that the religious church system has taken on the same principles as the secular world.

 "And ye shall be brought before governors and kings for my sake, FOR A TESTIMONY AGAINST them and the Gentiles." - Matthew 10:18

-Those among the ekklesia are to attest to a new Kingdom with a new KING.
-He is the King of Kings and Lord of Lords.
-It will be inevitable that the governors and "kings" of the “church” system will hate us.
-To follow Jesus Christ (Yahshua) will often be a thankless job rewarded with stripes, suffering, imprisonment and even death.
+Those among the ekklesia are to attest to a new Kingdom with a new King.
+He is the King of kings and Lord of lords.
+It will be inevitable that the governors and kings of the church system will hate those who oppose them.
+To follow Christ will often be a thankless job rewarded with stripes, suffering, imprisonment and even death.
 We know this by the testimony of the saints within the pages of Scripture.

 "For I will show him how many things he must SUFFER FOR MY NAME’S SAKE" - Acts 9:16

 "For I think that God has displayed us, the apostles, LAST, as men condemned to death; for we have been made a spectacle to the world, both to angels and to men." – Acts 4:9